Sirillion/ZMXuiCPBBM/README.md

 > Dependencies: [SMXui](https://github.com/Sirillion/SMXui).

 > Compatibility: Will probably work with most mods that doesn't modify the same windows in the XUI files.
+Will likely not work with mods that modify containers.

 ## **DESCRIPTION:**